Probing the hadronic molecular nature of the $\Omega(2012)$, $\Omega(2380)$, and $\Omega_c(3120)$ via femtoscopy correlation functions: Acknowledgments

 \section{Acknowledgments}

+We acknowledge Pablo Encarnaci{\'o}n and Pan-Pan Shi for fruitful discussions.
 This work is partly supported by the National Key R\&D Program of China (Grant Nos.
 2023YFA1606703 and 2024YFE0105200), the National Natural Science Foundation of China (Grant Nos.
 12575094, 12435007, 12361141819, and 12475086), the Natural Science Foundation of Henan (Grant No. 252300423951), and the Zhengzhou University Young Student Basic Research Projects for PhD students (Grant No. ZDBJ202522).
 Wen-Tao Lyu acknowledges the support of the China Scholarship Council.